 ancestor.
 In the typical failover scenario where the target cluster was

 shut down soon after the divergence, this is not a problem, but if the

-target cluster ran for a long time after the divergence, its old WAL
+target cluster ran for a long time after the divergence, the old WAL

 files might no longer be present.
-In this case, you can manually copy them
+In that case, they can be manually

 server can be promoted, run some write transactions, and then rewinded